Today I’m loving the vibe coming off of the work created by artist Sarah Ogren…

 (images linked to their sources above)

-(images linked to their owners above)
+(images: linked to their sources above)

 Hello Friends, it is Leslie here with the work of photographer Jennifer Causey.
 She is no stranger to decor8 as there is a post about Jennifer by Holly back in 2006.
 I on the other hand am new to Jennifer’s work and since viewing her portfolio I cannot stop thinking about it!

 There is something really fresh about Jennifer’s work as she manages to make many elements look uncluttered and elegant.
 I find myself staring at her photographs imagining what I would do next in them, like gobble up that banana bread or pick a pattern off the wall for a silkscreen.
 I want to be in her photographs!
 Jennifer is really good at using popular domestic subject matter like tea cups, sweets and books and making them look like a still life painting or a calm moment in time instead of being syrupy sweet and fluffy.
 This is what makes her work fresh and why I find it inspiring.